 - Bonifazi E., Meneghini C.L.
 1980.
 Perinatal gangrene of the buttock: an iatrogenic or spontaneous condition?
 J. Am.
 Acad.
 Dermatol.
 3 (6): 596-8.

 - Gifford G.E.
 1979.
 Interferon and the immune system.
 In: Waldmann R.H. (ed.), Clinical concepts of immunology, The Williams & Wilkins Co., Baltimore, pp. 218-26.

 Correspondence.
-The text and Figures must be submitted in electronic format to the email of the Journal (firstname.lastname@example.org).
-Color images need to be in .jpg format, at least 300 DPI resolution.
+The text and Figures must be submitted in electronic format by e-mail to email@example.com.
+Color images need to be in .jpg format, with at least a 300 DPI resolution.

 Procedure for review.
-After the manuscript is submitted via e-mail, the corresponding Author is informed about the initial receipt, usuall by e-mail on the same day of its arrival.
-The Editors review the manuscript and send it to at least 2 internationally renowned reviewers, possibly chosen among those suggested by the Authors.
-The corresponding Author receives the suggestions and comments of the reviewers and should conform to the latter, making the relevant changes to the original manuscript and sending the amended version by e-mail.
-Proofs are then read by the Editors, who reserve the right to take the final decision and to make minor modifications to the text.
+The corresponding Author will be informed by e-mail about the initial receipt of the manuscript, usually on the same day of its submission.
+The editorial staff will process the manuscript and send it to at least 2 internationally renowned reviewers, possibly including those recommended by the Authors.
+The Authors will receive the suggestions and comments of the reviewers and should conform to the latter, make the required changes to the original manuscript, and send the revised version of the manuscript by e-mail.
+Proofs will be directly read by the Editorial board which reserves the right to make minor modifications to the text.

-The reproduction, even partial, of papers or photographs and other illustrations is not allowed without specific and written permission from the Editor-in-chief.
+The reproduction, even partial, of papers or photographs and other illustrations is not allowed without specific and written permission from the Editors.

 Electronic publishing.
-EJPD is published at the web site www.ejpd.com/journal, and powered by the Open Journal Systems platform.
+EJPD is exclusively published on the web site www.ejpd.com/journal and powered by the Open Journal Systems platform.